-The Housing Authority of the County of Fresno (herein referred to as FH) is responsible for public and affordable housing stock located throughout Fresno County.
+The Housing Authority of the County of Fresno (herein referred to as FH) is a public entity that is responsible serves as the provider of for public and affordable housing stock located throughout Fresno County.
 FH is not a federal department or agency.
 FH is a governmental or public body, created and authorized by state law to develop and operate housing and housing programs for low-income families.

-FH enters into an Annual Contributions Contract (ACC) with HUD to administer the public housing program.
+To administer the public housing program, FH enters into an Annual Contributions Contract (ACC) with HUD to administer the public housing program.
 FH must ensure compliance with federal laws, state law, regulations and notices and must establish policy and procedures to clarify federal requirements and to ensure consistency in program operation.